Access the soil moisture probe portal

-We are coordinating the region-wide installation of probes and stations across 30,000 square kilometres through funding from the Australian Government’s Future Drought Fund.
+The region-wide installation of probes and stations across 30,000 square kilometres was done through funding from the Australian Government’s Future Drought Fund.

-The network will collect a broad range of data, presented in real time, that will help farmers manage risks and increase profitability.
+The network collects a broad range of data, presented in real time, that helps farmers manage risks and increase profitability.